Shreyasgujjar/Connect4-AI/Readme.md

 # Connect 4 AI

-Project is implemented using the module pygame
+Project is implemented using python and the UI is implemented using the module pygame

 ### To run the code
 ```